mlaursen/react-md/packages/documentation/src/components/Demos/Utils/AppSizeListenerExample.md

 The `AppSizeListener` component is used to determine the current application size based on media queries.
-You normally want to add this component near the root of your app and then use the `useAppSizeContext` hook to determine the current app size within child components.
+You normally want to add this component near the root of your app and then use the `useAppSize` hook to determine the current app size within child components.

 > If you are using the #layout package, this will be handled for you
 > automatically.